ericdrowell/ElGrapho/README.md

 });
 ```

 The ```Cluster``` layout clusters nodes by group.
-If a single group is used for all of the nodes, ElGrapho will generate a single centered cluster.
-If there are several groups used, ElGrapho will render distinct clusters.
+If a single group is used for all of the nodes, El Grapho will generate a single centered cluster.
+If there are several groups used, El Grapho will render distinct clusters.
 Because Cluster layouts can be generated in ```O(n)``` time, i.e. linear time, they are another great alternative to ```ForceDirected``` if performance becomes an issue.

 #### Chord Layout